Eltaf-azizi/Java-Projects/README.md

  **Rock Paper Scissors**: It is a fun game between two players.

- **Number Guessing Game**: Number guessing game is a simple game where the goal is to select a number within a certain range
+ **Number Guessing Game**: A number guessing game is a simple game where the goal is to select a number within a certain range